wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 `base.html`.](../images/rango-template-inheritance.svg)
 -->

-I> ###Cleaner Code
+##Cleaner Template Code
-I>
-I> Upon completion of these exercises, all of Rango's templates should I> inherit from `base.html`.
-Looking back at the contents of `base.html`, I> the `user` object - found within the context of a given Django I> request - is used to determine if the current user of Rango is logged I> in (through use of `user.is_authenticated`).
-As all of Rango's I> templates should inherit from this base template, we can say that *all I> of Rango's templates now depend on having access to the context of a I> given request.*
+ Upon completion of these exercises, all of Rango's templates should inherit from `base.html`.
+Looking back at the contents of `base.html`, the `user` object - found within the context of a given Django request - is used to determine if the current user of Rango is logged in (through use of `user.is_authenticated`).
+As all of Rango's templates should inherit from this base template, we can say that *all of Rango's templates now depend on having access to the context of a given request.*

-I>
-I> Due to this new dependency, you must check each of Rango's Django I> views.
-For each view, ensure that the context for each request is made I> available to the Django template engine.
-Throughout this tutorial, I> we've been using `render()` to achieve this, passing the request as a I> parameter.
-If you don't ensure this happens, your views may be I> rendered incorrectly - users may appear to be not logged in, even I> though Django thinks that they are!
+ Due to this new dependency, you must check each of Rango's Django views.
+For each view, ensure that the context for each request is made available to the Django template engine.
+Throughout this tutorial, we've been using `render()` to achieve this, passing the request as a parameter.
+If you don't ensure this happens, your views may be rendered incorrectly - users may appear to be not logged in, even though Django thinks that they are!

+I> ### Render and Context
 I>
 I> As a quick example of the checks you must carry out, have a look at I> the `about` view.
 Initially, this was implemented with a hard-coded